kale-stew/climb-log/blog/hike/first-grand-traverse.md

 ## Topping Out On the Initial Suck

-About 400 below the top of this "Suck", I either started to feel better or motivated by how much we had gained in such a short amount of time.
+About 400 below the top of this "Suck", I either started to feel better or was motivated by how much we had gained in such a short amount of time.
 I'm not sure what turned things around for me, but the remainder of this section went by easier than the first half had.
 And then suddenly, you have your first close-up view of the final objective.

 ![Topping Out {768x522}](https://live.staticflickr.com/65535/51849929577_c02513a160_b.jpg)

 _You get your first look at Maroon’s summit after topping out on the “2,800 feet of suck”._

 At this point, we took a quick break to get ready for the climbing ahead.
 Helmets on, hip pocket snacks refreshed, and we were ready to go.
-As we began the ridge walk my excitement for the route ahead grew.
+As we began the ridge walk, my excitement for the route ahead grew.
 Now we were getting into the good stuff.

 ![Maroon's South Ridge](https://live.staticflickr.com/65535/51851221064_34d8b59806_b.jpg)